microsoft/moaw/workshops/serverless-overview/workshop.md

 The next step is to listen to new transcriptions and show them on the demo Web App as they get generated.

-To achieve this, we will be relying on [Azure Web PubSub](https://learn.microsoft.com/en-us/azure/azure-web-pubsub/overview) for sending and receiving notifications as transcriptions get added to Cosmos DB.
+To achieve this, you will be relying on [Azure Web PubSub](https://learn.microsoft.com/en-us/azure/azure-web-pubsub/overview) for sending and receiving notifications as transcriptions get added to Cosmos DB.

 The flow will be the following: